How to Check What CPU You Have? (and Its Specs)

 Cache Memory

 It is also integrated within the CPU itself.
-This close proximity of the cache memory to the rest of the CPU sub-components, makes accessing repetitive instructions very fast.
+This close proximity of the cache memory to the rest of the CPU sub-components makes accessing repetitive instructions very fast.

-It is always good to have a CPU with the most cache memory, however, this spec should not be the primary deal maker or deal breaker.
+It is always good to have a CPU with the most cache memory.
+However, this spec should not be the primary deal maker or deal breaker.

 Final Words

-Learning how to check what CPU you have, its make and model is just one half of the story.
-The other half is to actually figure out how good of a processor you have.
+Learning how to check what CPU you have, its make, and model is just one half of the story.
+The other half is actually to figure out how good of a processor you have.

 Also Read: How to Check Form Factor of Motherboard?